 \subsection{Social support interventions}

 The archetypal peer support intervention is the support group~\cite{cohen_social_2004}.
 Online support groups offer similar approaches using a different medium, although generally still designed for and managed in a clinical setting~\cite{kowitt_peer_2019,walshe_peer_2018}.
-Other clinical approaches bridge the gap to OHCs---for example, Haldar et al.\ designed an OHC for people in the same hospital~\cite{haldar_patient_2020}.
-Peer support interventions have potentially many goals in mind: providing social support, providing health information or education, developing self-efficacy (e.g. by vicarious viewing of peer behavior~\cite{saksono_algorithmic_2021}), adjusting social norms (e.g. use of a particular health behavior), or even facilitating social movements for patient advocacy~\cite{simoni_peer_2011}.
-In 2004, Cohen expressed skepticism of peer support interventions in general, identifying a string of peer support group studies finding null effects and arguing for a focus on forming weak ties and propping up existing support networks~\cite{cohen_social_2004}.
-Nearly 20 years later, the challenges associated with designing effective peer support interventions remain~\cite{allison_logging_2021}.
+Other clinical approaches bridge the gap to OHCs: Haldar et al.\ designed an OHC for people in the same hospital~\cite{haldar_patient_2020}.
+Peer support interventions can have many goals: providing emotional support, providing health information or education, developing self-efficacy (e.g. by vicarious viewing of peer behavior~\cite{saksono_algorithmic_2021}), adjusting social norms (e.g. encouraging treatment compliance), or even facilitating social movements for patient advocacy~\cite{simoni_peer_2011}.
+In 2004, Cohen expressed skepticism of existing peer support interventions, arguing that peer support groups produce minimal effects and that interventions should focus instead on forming weak ties and propping up existing support networks~\cite{cohen_social_2004}.
+Twenty years later, the challenges associated with designing effective peer support interventions remain~\cite{allison_logging_2021}.
 As an intervention into people's online social networks, we examine recommender systems as a mechanism for encouraging initial interactions that can blossom into weak tie relationships.
-In general, recommendation is one approach to improving the quality of support received by peers via matching peers by some measure of ``fit''.
-We discuss prior approaches to peer matching next.
+Recommendation aims to improve the quality of received peer support by matching users according to some measure of ``fit''.